sebastian-mutz/fsml/README.md

  - Common statistics and machine learning techniques (as used in modern research).
  - Familiar/intuitive interface (similarities to popular Python or R libs).
- - Core procedures are kept pure (to simplify testing and parallelisation), while impure wrappers handle optional arguments and errors for safe use.
+ - Core procedures are kept pure (to simplify parallelisation and testing), while impure wrappers handle optional arguments and errors for safe conventional use.
  - Minimal requirements/dependencies (Fortran 2008 or later, and stdlib).

 **Note:**
-FSML uses double precision (real64) by default, but can be switched project-wide by changing the working precision (wp) in the fsml_typ module.
+FSML uses double precision (real64) by default, but can be switched project-wide by changing the working precision (wp) in the `fsml_ini` module.
 The data type in your FSML application should match this.

 <br>